Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 NON-ACADIAN FAMILIES in LOUISIANA

-Jean Crouchet or Crouchette, married Marie Walker probably in Lafayette Parish by September 1853, when their daughter Émilia was baptized at the Vermilionville church.
-Their son Jean Bertrand was born in Lafayette Parish in January 1863, William near New Iberia, then in St. Martin, now in Iberia Parish, in September 1865, and Michel in Lafayette Parish in November 1867.
-Jean married Bertha, daughter of Taylor Lagarde, at the New Iberia church in December 1892; Bertha's mother was a Naquin.
+Jean married Marie Walker and settled in Lafayette Parish by the early 1850s.
+Son Jean Bertrand le jeune was born there in January 1863, William near New Iberia, then in St. Martin, now in Iberia Parish, in September 1865, and Michel in Lafayette Parish in November 1867.

-Michel Crouchette, born in the Haute-Garonne Department, France, in c1827, son of Jean-Bertrand Crouchette and Marie Dessins of Toulouse, and perhaps Jean's brother, married Augustine, daughter of Anglo-American George William Addison, at the Vermilionville church in April 1856; Augustine's mother was a Richard.
-Their son Jean Bertrand was born in Lafayette Parish in June 1858 but died at age 5 in September 1862, Ernest was born in November 1860, Philibert in June 1863, and Paul in October 1865.
-Michel died in Lafayette Parish in October 1874; he was 47 years old.
-Ernest married Philomene, daughter of Jacques Coussan or Comeaux, at the Carencro church, Lafayette Parish, in December 1881.
-Philibert married Stella, daughter of Cyprien Guidry, at the Breaux Bridge church, St. Martin Parish, in March 1886.
-By the late 1880s, Philibert and Stella were living near Youngsville, Lafayette Parish.
+Michel "of Toulouse," born in the Haute-Garonne Department, France, in c1827, married Augustine, daughter of Anglo-American George William Addison, at the Vermilionville church in April 1856; Augustine's mother was a Richard.
+Son Jean Bertrand le jeune was born in Lafayette Parish in June 1858 but died at age 5 in September 1862, Ernest was born in November 1860, Philibert in June 1863, and Paul in October 1865.
+Michel died in Lafayette Parish in October 1874, age 47

-Jacques Crouchette, Michel's, and perhaps Jean's, brother, married Euphrasie, daughter of Acadian Eugene Breaux, at the Vermilionville church in July 1858.
-Their son Henri was born in Lafayette Parish in May 1862, and Francois in July 1864 but died at age 18 months in January 1866.
-Henri married Marie Cécile, called Cécile, daughter of Joseph Micaud, at the Carencro church, Lafayette Parish, in February 1881.
+Jacques married Euphrasie, daughter of Acadian Simon Eugène Breaux, at the Vermilionville church, Lafayette Parish, in July 1858.
+Their son Henri was born in Lafayette Parish in May 1862, and François in July 1864 but died at age 18 months in January 1866.

-Jean Prosper Crouchette, probably an African Creole and no kin to the brothers from France or the Acadian Crochets from east of the Atchafalaya, married Émilie Senegal probably in Lafayette Parish before August 1884, when their son Rosemond was born near Carencro.
+Jean Prosper Crouchette, probably an Afro Creole and no kin to the brothers from France or the Acadian Crochets from east of the Atchafalaya, married Émilie Senegal probably in Lafayette Parish before August 1884, when their son Rosémond was born near Carencro.
 They had other sons: Peter Trasimond was born near Carencro in November 1887, Pierre Toussaint was baptized at the Grand Coteau church, St. Landry Parish, in April 1890, and Joseph Willie was born near Carencro in October 1892.

 CONCLUSION

-Yves Crochet of Megrit, France, lived briefly in greater Acadia, at Louisbourg, on today's Cape Breton Island, where he married an Acadian girl, Pélagie Benoit.
+Yves Crochet of Megrit, France, lived briefly in greater Acadia, at Louisbourg, on today's Cape Breton Island, where he married 17-year-old Pélagie Benoit, probably an Acadian girl.
 In the year of their marriage--1758--the couple were deported to France.
-There, Yves fathered at least nine children before dying in his early 40s in 1773.
+There, Yves fathered at least nine children before dying in 1773, in his early 40s.
 He was buried in the town of his birth.
-A dozen years later, his widow, who never remarried, took five of their children, including three sons, to Louisiana aboard one of the Seven Ships of 1785 and settled on the river above New Orleans.
-In the first half of the nineteenth century, Yves Crochet's sons and their descendants spread up and down the Lafourche and Terrebonne valleys, from Pierre Part in northern Assumption Parish to Montegut in lower Terrebonne Parish.
-A small branch of the family also settled in West Baton Rouge Parish, on the river, but soon died out.
-In 1860, only two Crochets--one in Assumption, the other in Terrebonne--owned a single slave apiece, so the Crochets were not direct participants in the South's plantation economy.
+A dozen years later, his widow, who never remarried, took five of their children, including three sons, to Louisiana aboard one of the Seven Ships of 1785 and settled on upper Bayou Lafourche.
+During the early antebellum period, Yves Crochet's sons and their descendants spread up and down the Lafourche/Terrebonne valley, from Pierre Part north of Lake Verret in northern Assumption Parish to Montegut in lower Terrebonne Parish.
+A small branch of the family also settled on the river in West Baton Rouge Parish but soon died out.

 Meanwhile, an extended family of non-Acadians with a similar name established a western branch of the family.
-By the 1850s, the Crouchette brothers of Toulouse, France, settled in Lafayette Parish, at the northern edge of the old Atakapas District, and married local girls, including some Acadians.
+By the 1850s, the Crouchette brothers of Toulouse, France, settled in Lafayette Parish, at the northern edge of the old Attakapas District, and married local girls, including some Acadians.
 They owned no slaves.

 Sources: 1860 U.S. Federal Census, Slave Schedules, Assumption & Terrebonne parishes; BRDR, vols.
-2, 3, 4, 5(rev.), 6, 7, 8, 9, 10; Hébert, D., Acadian Families in Exile 1785, 62-65; Hébert, D., South LA Records, vols.
+2, 3, 4, 5(rev.), 6, 7, 8, 9, 10, 11; De La Roque, "Tour of Inspection," Canadian Archives, 2A:121; Hébert, D., Acadian Families in Exile 1785, 62-65; Hébert, D., South LA Records, vols.
 1, 2, 3, 4; Hébert, D., Southwest LA Records, vols.
-1-A, 5, 6, 7, CD; NOAR, vol. 4; Robichaux, Acadians in Chatellerault, 27-28; Robichaux, Acadians in St.-Malo, 222-23, 824.
+1-A, 5, 6, 7, 8, 9, CD; NOAR, vol. 4; Robichaux, Acadians in Châtellerault, 27-28; Robichaux, Acadians in St.-Malo, 222-23, 824.

 Settlement Abbreviations